Fraud, Waste and Abuse

 • You can enhance your ability to identify billing errors by diligently familiarizing yourself with your plan benefits and anticipated costs for services.

-• Refuse to accept any packages received from an unknown pharmacy or other source
+• Refuse to accept any packages received from an unknown pharmacy or other source.

 • Review your Explanation of Benefits (EOB) when you receive it in the mail.
 Check to be sure you received the services listed.
 Are the dates correct?
 Are there charges that seem wrong to you?